chakraroy/snipskit/README.md

 `unzip /home/pi/assistant.zip -d /usr/share/snips`

+I have included my demo assistant file used in the video here
+_____

 #### Setup the python code to 'do something' when the intent is detected
-_____

 Install some extra needed python libraries
 ```
 sudo pip install paho-mqtt